arduino/help-center-content/content/Education and Kits/Registration/Register-your-Arduino-product.md

 - Zero
 {.multi-col-list}

-The following products may appear on on the registration page, but are currently not supported:
+The following products may appear on the registration page, but are currently not supported:

 - Portenta X8 <!--- Does not work as of 2025-02-02 -->